-Providing information regarding basic technological skills you need to participate in an online course, expected course workload, and strategies for becoming a successful online student.
+Providing information regarding basic technical skills you need to participate in an online course, expected course workload, and strategies for becoming a successful online student.

 Online students are expected to possess a basic understanding of how to use and navigate a computer.
-For particular tasks that require setting up, configuring, or troubleshooting technology, support resources are available.
+Support resources are available for particular tasks requiring setting up, configuring, or troubleshooting technology.
 For technology support, please look through the Technology Requirements for online courses and visit the KSU Helpdesk 24/7 link in your course.
-Tutorials are also available for the LMS, Canvas Student Guides are available on the homepage of your Canvas course.
+Tutorials are also available for the LMS.
+Canvas Student Guides are available on the homepage of your Canvas course.

 To be a successful online student, you should be able to: